eviatargu/merger-simulation/README.md

 and finally, a very good source to understand the procedure of demant estimaion, a good place to start is [Aviv nevo's practitioner's Guide](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1430-9134.2000.00513.x)

-And finally, a very good source to understand the procedure of demant estimaion, a good place to start is [Aviv nevo's practitioner's Guide](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1430-9134.2000.00513.x)